batteries-included/batteries-included/static/src/content/post/devops-sre-learn.md

 operations-- emphasizing collaboration, automation, and integration.
-While this sounds exciting, development teams have differing needs, leading to a proliferation of tools and practices like GitOps, YAML workflows, infrastructure as code, etc. Ironically, while these are all intended to streamline processes, they also inadvertently add layers of complexity.
+While this sounds exciting, development teams have differing needs, leading to a proliferation of tools and practices like GitOps, YAML workflows, infrastructure as code, etc. While these are intended to streamline processes, they often add layers of complexity.

 Imagine a scenario where every time you wanted to make a cup of coffee, you had to configure a YAML file, push it to a Git repository, and then execute a series